Entanglement redistribution of hyperon-antihyperon pair via sequential decay: Spin density matrix

-being positive semi-definite with $\Theta_{ij} = \Theta_{ji} (Y \leftrightarrow \bar{Y}, \Lambda \leftrightarrow \bar{\Lambda}, \theta \to \pi - \theta)$ when $i \neq j$.
+being positive semi-definite with $\Theta_{ij} = \Theta_{ji} (Y \leftrightarrow \bar{Y}, \Lambda \leftrightarrow \bar{\Lambda}, \theta_Y \leftrightarrow \pi - \theta_{\bar{Y}})$ when $i \neq j$.
 The detailed expressions for the independent ten matrix elements in Eq.~\eqref{eq:S_mu_nu_U2_matrix} are given in Appendix~\ref{app:matrix} in terms of the decay parameters ($\alpha_{\Xi}$, $\phi_{\Xi}$) for the $\Xi \to \Lambda \pi$ as well as ($\alpha_{\bar \Xi}$, $\phi_{\bar \Xi}$) for its charge-conjugated mode $\bar \Xi \to \bar \Lambda \pi$ in Table~\ref{tab:decay}.
 The related parameters $\beta_\Xi$ and $\gamma_\Xi$ are given by $\beta_\Xi = \sqrt{1 - \alpha_\Xi^2}\sin(\phi_{\Xi})$ and $\gamma_\Xi = \sqrt{1 - \alpha_\Xi^2} \cos(\phi_\Xi)$.
 Note that relative big uncertainties of $\phi_{\Xi}$ and $\phi_{\bar \Xi}$ are present in different processes~\cite{BESIII:2021ypr,BESIII:2022lsz,BESIII:2023drj,BESIII:2025dke} but they do not influence the final results as discussed in Ref.~\cite{Feng:2025ryr} and Sec.~\ref{sec:disc}.

 Those SDMs in Eqs.~\eqref{eq:Theta_mu_nu_matrix} and~\eqref{eq:S_mu_nu_U2_matrix} are starting point to investigate the entanglement of mother and daughter systems.
-If considering a pair of baryon-antibaryon both of spin half as a massive two-qubit quantum system, the density matrix can be expressed as:
+If considering a pair of spin-half baryon-antibaryon as a massive two-qubit quantum system, the density matrix can be expressed as:

 with $\mathbf{\sigma} = (\sigma_1, \sigma_2, \sigma_3)$ being Pauli matrices, $\mathbf{P}^\pm$ is the polarization vectors of hyperon and antihyperon, and $C_{ij}$ is their polarization correlation matrix.
 Eq.~\eqref{eq:spin_density_matrix} can be expressed more compactly with the form $\rho_{Y\bar{Y}} = \frac{1}{4} \, \Theta_{\mu\nu} \, \sigma_\mu \otimes \sigma_\nu \quad \text{with} \quad \Theta_{00}=1,\; \Theta_{i0}=P_i^+,\; \Theta_{0j}=P_j^-,\; \Theta_{ij}=C_{ij}.$ Here, $\sigma_0$ is defined as the $2\times2$ identity matrix.